-Possession of illegal drugs (including marijuana in excess of two ounces or 56g) is a severe offence and may lead to lengthy jail terms.
+Possession of illegal drugs (including marijuana in excess of two ounces, or 56 grams) is a severe offence and may lead to lengthy jail terms.
 Departing visitors are thoroughly screened for drug possession.
 Many Canadians are serving prison sentences for drug crimes, in some cases unwittingly.
 Pack all luggage yourself and do not carry anything through customs for anyone else.
 When leaving Ocho Rios and Montego Bay by cruise ship, you may be searched by local authorities for drug smuggling.
 You should be accompanied by a witness when undergoing such procedures.

 Inappropriate conduct (public nudity in non-designated areas and indecent language) can lead to arrest.

 It is illegal to wear, buy or sell army or police camouflage clothing.

 There are import and export regulations on items such as firearms, produce and pets.
 Entering the country with a firearm or even a single round of ammunition is considered a serious crime.
 Contact the High Commission of Jamaica or one of its consulates (Toronto, Winnipeg, Edmonton and Victoria) for information regarding customs requirements.

 It is mandatory to wear a helmet on mopeds, motor scooters and motorcycles, and to wear a seatbelt in cars and taxis.
 Visitors are subject to heavy fines for non-compliance.

 Visitors can drive in Jamaica with a valid Canadian driver’s licence for up to six months.
 Residents must obtain a Jamaican driver’s licence.

 The currency is the Jamaican dollar (JMD).
 Most of ABMs accept international debit cards displaying Visa, MasterCard, Cirrus or Plus logos.
 Credit cards are widely accepted.
 There have been reports of an increase in fraud and identity theft.
-Remain vigilant when using your credit or bank cards in public places such as restaurants and other merchants.
+Remain vigilant when using your credit or bank cards in public places such as restaurants and retail venues.

 Natural disasters & climate